AKolumbic/twitchbot/README.md

 # Twitch Bot

 A modernized bot for Twitch channels with OpenAI integration, command handling, and moderation capabilities.
-This bot is designed to enhance interaction in stream chats by providing various commands for rolling dice, getting game information, asking AI-powered questions, and more.
+This bot is designed to enhance interaction in stream chats by providing AI-powered responses, TTRPG tools, game information, and channel management features.

 ## Features

 - **Robust Command System**: Command handler with aliases, permissions, and cooldowns
-- **AI-Powered Responses**: OpenAI integration for intelligent responses to questions
+- **AI-Powered Responses**: OpenAI integration for intelligent responses to various types of questions
-- **Specialized AI Commands**: Tailored AI responses for TTRPG and games
+- **Specialized AI Commands**: Tailored AI responses for TTRPG and specific video games
 - **Dice Rolling**: Advanced dice rolling system for tabletop games
-- **Game Information**: Commands to track current games, campaigns, and characters
+- **Campaign & Character Tracking**: Commands to track TTRPG campaigns and characters
+- **Game Information**: Commands to provide details about streamed games
 - **Moderation Tools**: Chat moderation features to maintain a healthy chat environment
 - **Helldivers 2 Integration**: Random tips and strategies for Helldivers 2 players
 - **Stream Schedule**: Command to display the streaming schedule